Yinnotayl/Liquid-Glass-Effect-iOS26/README.md

 $d_{final}=d_7\tan(\angle r_2 - \theta_6) + r - d_5$

 With these calculations, you can find the appropriate pixel colour to shade onto your UI element based on it's position to mimic real refraction.

+# Usage
+1. Clone or download the repositry
+2. Navigate to `index.html`'s file directory and run `python -m http.server 8000`
+3. Go to `http://localhost:8000/index.html` on your browser to view the file